 Can you trust ChatGPT with your health?
-Why large language models with doctor oversight are a safer bet
+Why LLMs with doctor oversight are a safer bet

 While natural language processing (NLP) undoubtedly comes with a wide range of advantages for the healthcare industry, the implications of using general large language model (LLM) applications like ChatGPT in healthcare can be risky.
 In this XUND Insight, we explore the dangers of utilizing black box models for health-related questions, and discuss why it is crucial to work with more focused NLP models and ones that follow strict quality control guidelines and are constantly double-checked by actual healthcare professionals.

 The rise of large language models (LLMs)

 Truth be told, NLP has been around for quite some time, but it was only recently that people other than Data Scientists, and tech aficionados, became aware of NLP applications such as ChatGPT.